Adelaide of Poland

-She was the daughter of Casimir II the Just, Duke of Sandomierz and High Duke of Poland, by his wife Helena of Znojmo, a Přemyslid princess.
+She was the daughter of Casimir II the Just, Duke of Sandomierz and High Duke of Poland, and his wife Helena of Znojmo, a Přemyslid princess.

-On the basis of the inscription of her tombstone at the Dominican Church and Convent of St. James in Sandomierz and two different reports by Jan Długosz, modern historians agreed with the origin and facts from Adelaide's life.
-Today existed a dominant view in historiography consistent with her filiation and death date.
-According to them, Adelaide was indeed the daughter of Casimir II the Just and died in 1211, but wasn't the foundress of the Convent of St. James and only another nun there.
-In the 19th century, appeared a theory which states that Adelaide was the daughter of Casimir I of Kuyavia, who entered in the Convent of St. James as a nun and died there in 1291.
-This view, accepted by several scholars, has been disputed.
-More recent historiography recognized her as the daughter of Casimir II the Just, founder of the Convent, in which was she buried after her death in 1211.
+On the basis of the inscription of her tombstone at the Dominican Church and Convent of St. James in Sandomierz and two different reports by Jan Długosz, most modern historians agree about the facts covering Adelaide's life.
+There exists a dominant view in historiography about her filiation and death date.
+According to these historians, Adelaide was indeed the daughter of Casimir II the Just and died in 1211.
+She was the founder of the Convent of St. James.
+During the 19th century, there appeared a theory which suggested that Adelaide was the daughter of Casimir I of Kuyavia, who had entered the Convent of St. James as a nun and died there in 1291.
+This view, which had been accepted by several scholars, is now disputed.
+More recent historiography recognized her as the daughter of Casimir II the Just, and she was the founder of the Convent of St. James.
+She was buried at the convent after her death in 1211.

 Life

-Jan Długosz reported that Adelaide was the daughter of Casimir II the Just.
+Adelaide was the daughter of Casimir II the Just.
 It is unknown when she was born.
 The fact that she never married and became a nun, supports the presumption that at the time of her father's death in 1194 her future had not yet been decided.
-Her birth date was placed between the late 1170s and early 1180s.
-By convention among the offspring of Casimir II and Helena of Znojmo she is placed in the fifth place, after Odon (who died in infancy) and before Leszek I the White and Konrad I of Masovia.
+Her birth date has been placed between the late 1170s and early 1180s.
+By convention among the offspring of Casimir II and Helena of Znojmo she is in fifth place, after Odon (who died in infancy) and before Leszek I the White and Konrad I of Masovia.

 The origin of her name is unclear.
-Historians have posed three theories about it:
+Historians have posed three theories about her name: